eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

   - name: Score-Condorcet-Consistency
     subsections:
       - name: Approval is SCC
-      - name: Uniqueness of Approval Voting
+      - name: Uniqueness of Approval voting
       - name: An Example
   - name: STAR is Not SCC
   - name: Caveats